-Date of R evision: Legal References:
+Date of Revision: Legal References:

+September 14, 2015

-Septembe er 14, 2015 Chapter 279.8 Code of lowa
+Chapter 279.8 Code of Iowa

-g of the preceding Standards for Participation and ment must be signed by students and their parent
+To verify the reading and understanding of the preceding Standards for Participation and Eligibility in Co-Curricular Activities, the following statement must be signed by students and their parent or guardian.

+DECORAH COMMUNITY SCHOOL DISTRICT

-Community that there are standards for School District.
-In the eve ies, the expectations of me, H COMMUNITY SCHOOL DISTRICT participation in and eligibility for co-curricular activitie ent that I participate in any co-curricular activity, I and the implications for any violations of those re- I understand the
+I am aware that there are standards for participation in and eligibility for co-curricular activities in the Decorah Community School District.
+In the event that I participate in any co-curricular activity.
+I understand the responsibilities, the expectations of me, and the implications for any violations of those responsibilities and expectations.

 DATE

-SIGNED (STUDENT)
+SIGNED \\\\\\\\\\(STUDENT)

-SIGNED (PARENT OR GUARDIAN )